AdobeDocs/marketo.en/help/marketo/product-docs/predictive-content/getting-started/deploy-the-javascript-for-content-ai.md

    >
    >Copy the Web Personalization JavaScript tag and paste it as the first script in the header of your pages, between the `<head> </head>` tags.
 See more detailed [implementation instructions here](/help/marketo/product-docs/web-personalization/rtp-tag-implementation/deploy-the-rtp-javascript.md).

 1. Verify the tag appears on all pages, including landing pages and sub-domains.
 Check this by right-clicking on your website’s page.
-Go to **View Page Source** in a web browser.
+Go to **[!UICONTROL View Page Source]** in a web browser.
 Search: ‘RTP’.

-1. Confirm that the Tag toggle set to **ON**.
+1. Confirm that the Tag toggle set to **[!UICONTROL ON]**.